cuttlefishh/metadata/README.md

 Issues:

 * Still need to decide how to record units.
+	1. MIxS recommends to add the units to the column.
+	2. Another approch is to create a separate column for the units, either directly or parsed from (1).
+	3. Either way, we want a separate document that describes the units for each column plus full description for any non-standard columns.
 * Text input is all free text.
+We need a smarter way to suggest and enforce valid inputs.
+Similar to the old QIIME-db but with more features.

 ### Future: web-based metadata input with contextual input (smart type detection and graphical metadata feedback)